JessicaCC-gd/JessicaCC-gd/README.md

 # Hi, I'm Jessica! 👋

 Passionate about 3D Art and Software Development, based in Portugal.
-Graduated in Digital Game Design and currently a cadet at 42, pursuing Software Development.
+Graduated in Digital Game Design and currently a cadet at 42 Porto, pursuing Software Development.

 Experienced in teaching After Effects & 3D Animation and working as a general artist in mobile games.
 Skilled in 3D modeling, animation, programming (C, Python/GDScript), and various software such as Blender, Maya, and Photoshop.